Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • You can create a variety of accounting reports.

-• It’s easy to look up and review customer information.
+• It’s easy to review customer records, payment history and past invoices.

 QuickBooks cons

-Even with its strengths, QuickBooks has some drawbacks that may lead growing businesses to wonder if it’s still the right choice.
+Even with its strengths, QuickBooks has some drawbacks that may lead growing businesses to question whether it’s still the right fit.

 • QuickBooks can become pricey if you need to use all its features.